Development of a Radioligand for ACE2 PET Imaging

 Background

-The COVID-19 pandemic shows large variability in disease presentation, progression, and outcome.
-Until recently, the risk factors that determine disease severity and outcome have been scarcely investigated.
-Adequate early risk stratification will be essential to avoid overburdening hospitals and intensive care units in view of the current and future generations of SARS-CoV infections.
-Molecular imaging using PET may serve for risk stratification by assessing the expression and regulation of key disease factors, thereby providing personalised treatment options.
+The Covid-19 pandemic showed large variability in disease presentation, progression, and outcome.
+Adequate early risk stratification is essential to avoid overburdening hospitals and intensive care units in view of future generations of SARS-CoV-2 infections.
+Molecular imaging using Positron Emission Tomography (PET) may serve for risk stratification by assessing the expression and regulation of key disease factors, such as ACE2 – the entry receptor of SARS-CoV-2 – thereby providing personalized treatment options.

-It has been suggested that the virus entry receptor ACE2 is responsible for the individual’s susceptibility to infection and disease progression.
-The aim of this project is to develop a radioligand for non-invasive imaging of ACE2 using PET.
-It should provide clinicians with a tool to investigate the dynamics of ACE2 expression in relation to age, gender, pre-existing morbidity, medication and environmental factors, and thus enable (early) risk stratification.
+It has been suggested that the SARS-CoV-2 entry receptor ACE2 is responsible for the individual’s susceptibility to infection and disease progression.
+The aim of this project was to develop a radioligand for non-invasive imaging and quantification of ACE2 using PET.
+We aimed at providing clinicians with a tool to investigate the dynamics of ACE2 expression in relation to age, gender, pre-existing morbidity, medication, and environmental factors, and thus enable (early) risk stratification.

 Specific contribution to tackle the current pandemic

-The specific contribution of this project to the current pandemic refers to the delivery of a tool that serves for a better understanding of risk factors for severe outcome of COVID-19.
-Only when we understand the role of ACE2 expression, its dynamics and regulation, will it be possible to address unfavourable conditions in certain population groups by specific interventions and to provide specific treatments for infected patients at risk.
-Certainly, the understanding of these mechanisms is not limited to SARS-CoV-2 but may also be of value to fight future generations of corona viral infection.
+The goal was to develop a tool serving clinicians to understand ACE2 expression and regulation as a potential predictor of severe Covid-19 outcome.
+Only when we understand the role of key players in the context of a SARS-CoV-2 infection, it will be possible to address unfavorable conditions in certain population groups by specific interventions and to provide individualized treatments for specific patients at risk.
+The understanding of these mechanisms may also be of value to fight future generations of corona viral infection and cardiovascular diseases in general.

 Original title